 Your age and the age of travelers on the same policy

 Nigel hit 56 this year.
 And that means that our insurance policies need a review, as many companies will no longer cover us as he’s over 55.
 Your age and the age of your companions are of key interest to the insurance companies.
 Luckily for us, World Nomads is one of the companies that continues to provide policies for those aged over 55.
 And those under 55.
 Their flexibility is superb.

 If you live with existing medical conditions or have had surgery within the last 6-12 months you usually have to declare it before buying a travel insurance policy.
 Read the forms carefully while you are buying.
 Providing deliberately misleading information on a travel insurance form is likely to end badly and expensively for you.

 High Altitude Travel Insurance

-Primarily most people travelling to Nepal are looking for high altitude travel insurance.
+Primarily most people traveling to Nepal are looking for high-altitude travel insurance.
 A peace of mind policy that will get them home safe if the worst happens at the top of a 5,000-metre pass.
-But remember, that to many insurance companies, high altitude is more than 2,000 metres, so be sure to check the small print before you buy.
+But remember, that to many insurance companies, high altitude is more than 2,000 meters, so be sure to check the small print before you buy.

 FAQS on Nepal Travel Insurance

 Got questions about travel insurance for Nepal?
 Or want to know more about buying Nepal travel insurance and we haven’t answered your questions?
 Check out our frequently asked questions about insuring for travel to Nepal below, or ask us yours in the comments.